A Powerful And Natural Way To Prevent The Flu

 Yogurt – Simple Yet Powerful

 Yes, yogurt – that creamy, fermented dairy product that is so versatile in the kitchen and enjoyed all over the world.
 It’s also an important weapon in your battle against the flu virus.
-And if you’re following the Save Our Bones Program, you may be eating it often.
+And if you’re following the Osteoporosis Reversal Program, you may be eating it often.
 If so, you’ll be especially glad you are, as you continue reading.

 Now when I talk about yogurt, I am not referring to the sugary, sweetened kind that comes in various fancy flavors and colors (such as cheesecake and chocolate mousse).
 The most healthful, bone-boosting, flu-fighting yogurt is…